mTarik12/homework/homeWork12/task1/Readme.md

 - $ 'npm install -g http-server' globally
 - $ 'http-server -c-1' to run this server
 - $ use this adress: 'http://192.168.0.105:8080' http server will offer you this one

+$ - this symbol only like an example how can it's look like in your terminal or CMD Please, do not write it.